klaytn/caver-js/README.md

 ## Submitting a Transaction
 You can use caver-js to submit various types of transactions to a node.
 Please refer to the [caver.transaction](https://docs.klaytn.com/bapp/sdk/caver-js/api-references/caver.transaction/#class) to see how to create a transaction of each type.

-You can sign the transaction using a keyring and send a signed transaction through `caver.rpc.klay.sendRawTransaction` as shown below, and the result can be confirmed by the returned receipt:
+You can sign the transaction using a keyring and send a signed transaction through `caver.rpc.klay.sendRawTransaction` as shown below, and the receipt is returned as a result.
 ```
 // Add a keyring to caver.wallet
 > const keyring = caver.wallet.newKeyring('0x{address in hex}', '0x{private key}')